thiagokokada/blog/2024-07-26/writing-nixos-tests-for-fun-and-profit.md

 Second is something that I took a while to figure out: how to enable GPU acceleration inside the VM.
-You see, Hyprland, different from other Window Manager, requires OpenGL support.
+You see, Hyprland, different from other Window Managers, requires OpenGL support.
 This is basically why the flag `-device virtio-gpu-pci` is in `virtualisation.qemu.options`, this enables OpenGL rendering via LLVMPipe, that while being slow since it is rendered in CPU, is sufficient for this case.